 - Triggers based on the selected language detected.
 For more information and a full list of languages supported, please see our Language Support article.

-- Triggers based on one or a few keywords.
-You can decide if some, all, or none of those keywords should be part of the incoming content text.
+- Triggers based on one or a few keywords in the post copy.
+You can decide if some, all, or none of those keywords should be included.

 - Triggers based on the network the content comes from.
 You can choose from Facebook, Twitter, Instagram, TikTok, WhatsApp, LinkedIn, YouTube, or Google Business Profile.
 You can either include or exclude them from the trigger.